trevor-webster/2024Fall-MOCS/docs/getting-started.md

     &mdash; LHD's answer, <cite><a href="https://www.uvm.edu/news/story/honeybees-hate-speech">Honeybees to Hate Speech</a></cite>  </figcaption>
 </figure>

 In this class, we will seek to understand his definition.
-But at the end, you should have your own's answer to that question.
+But at the end, you should have your own answer.
 You should be able to say if you agree or disagree with LHD's answer.

 Here is Laurent introducing MOCS in his own words as well: